BenjaminWills/tour_of_machine_learning_algorithms/machine_learning_algorithms/bayesian_algorithms/naive_bayes/readme.md

 # Naive bayes

 The Naive Bayes algoirthm is based on baysean statistics, this means that we view the data as having a prior probability distribution, and use the learnings from the data to define a posterior probability distribution.
-The algorithm is naive as it does not consider the order of data being entered into it, and thus is highly biased towards non ordered words.
+The algorithm is naive as it assumes that the data is independently distributed.

 ## The maths

 The naive bayes classifier relies on bayes theorem:

+Note that $\mathbb{P}(A|B) = \frac{\mathbb{P}(A \cap B)}{\mathbb{P}(B)}$.
+I.e it is the ratio of the probability that events A and B occur over the probability that B occurs at all, conditional probability is just the probability on a subset of our data.

 $$
 \mathbb{P}(A|B) = \frac{\mathbb{P}(B|A)\mathbb{P}(A)}{\mathbb{P}(B)}